-Kareem Hunt At An Ohio Resort was Engaged In A Alleged Physical Altercation
+Kareem Hunt Was Reportedly Engaged In A Physical Altercation At An Ohio Resort

-Kareem Hunt was in a possible physical altercation with an unknown man.
+Kareem Hunt, running back for the Kansas City Chiefs, was reportedly involved in a physical altercation with an unknown man.
 The dispute took place at Bay Lodging Resort in Put-In-Bay Ohio over the weekend.
 Hunt had been seen partying it up in several photographs.
-Everything was fine until Sunday morning when he was overheard arguing with another guest.
+Everything was fine until Sunday morning, when he was overheard arguing with another guest.

 TMZ reported that they spoke to the guest and he confirmed he was “punched in the face hard.”
 An official of the resort also acknowledged that Hunt hit the gentleman.
 The unknown victim declined to press charges.
 He refused medical attention and his desire is to just move on with his life.

-The 2017 Rookie of the Year winner, is out of the small football school of Toledo University.
-The Kansas City Chiefs made him their 22nd pick of the third round as a running back.
-Daniel Jeremiah from NFL.com stated about Hunt:
+Hunt, the 2017 Rookie of the Year, came out of the small football school of Toledo University.
+The Kansas City Chiefs made him their 22nd pick of the third round.
+Daniel Jeremiah from NFL.com praised Hunt’s vision and balance.

-Hunt rushed for 1327-yards, eight touchdowns, and caught 53 passes, earning him a roster spot in the Pro-Bowl.
-Seems Jeremiah nailed his outlook on Kareem Hunt.
+Hunt rushed for 1327-yards and caught 53 passes, with eight touchdowns, earning him a roster spot in the Pro-Bowl.

-Hunt busted on the scene in his first regular season game as a pro against the New England Patriots.
-Hunt rushed for 148-yards and a touchdown.
-He also added two more scores from the air on his five receptions.
+Hunt burst onto the scene against the New England Patriots in his first regular season game as a pro, a game in which he rushed for 148 yards and a touchdown.
+He also added two more scores over the air on five receptions in the game.
 Hunt is one of the few running backs that is the primary ball carrier on the Chiefs.
-He will be looking for a repeat performance of last season.
+The second-year pro will be looking for a repeat performance of last season in 2018.

 Although a talented athlete, it isn’t the first time Hunt has been scrutinized for off-season behavior.

-In February, Hunt was accused of shoving a woman at a hotel in an after party event.
-The 19-year old female mentioned that she got into a heated argument with Hunt and then she was pushed by him.
+In February, he was accused of shoving a woman at a hotel during an after-party event.
+The 19-year-old female claimed that she got into a heated argument with Hunt and then he pushed her.
 According to TMZ, Hunt’s friends claimed that it was all her.

 “SHE was the violent one who went berserk and called Kareem the N-word.”

 Kareem Hunt In Alleged Physical Altercation at Ohio Resort https://t.co/soW5abtBlh